-- Teachers will take attendance for students who engage both online and in-person synchronously. - Students who engage in Seesaw or Canvas on a daily basis will also be marked as engaging and will be marked accordingly. - In grades K-5, classes will continue to have morning meetings on Wednesdays and in grades 6-8, students will meet in Advisory classes. - Community involvement will provide messaging about attendance and expectations. - Automated calls will go out to families of students who do not engage in classes.
+Teachers will take attendance for students who engage both online and in-person synchronously.

+Students who engage in Canvas on a daily basis will also be marked as engaging and will be marked accordingly.

+CARE teams at the 6-12 level will be incorporated to assist to engage students/families who are not engaging.

+Advisory classes will continue to meet either every day or on Wednesday.

+Community involvement will provide messaging about attendance and expectations.

+Automated calls will go out to families of students who do not engage in classes.